flant/shell-operator/HOOKS.md

 - Analysis of logs of a Shell-operator’s pod (enter `kubectl logs -f po/POD_NAME` in terminal),
 - The environment variable can be set to `RLOG_LOG_LEVEL=DEBUG` to include the detailed debugging information into logs,
-- You can run the Shell-operator with the `--debug=yes` flag to obtain even more detailed debugging information and save it to logs,
 - You can view the contents of the working queue via the HTTP request `/queue` (`queue` endpoint):
    ```
    kubectl port-forward po/shell-operator 9115:9115